-- Market Cap: 104.72B
+- Market Cap: 123.19B

-- P/E: 15.91
+- P/E: 25.14

-- Dividend Yield: 1.24
+- Dividend Yield: 1.12%

 - Chowder Score: Members Only

-- 3, 5, 10-year Revenue Growth: Dividend Snapshot Members Only
+- Revenue Growth: Members Only

-- 3, 5, 10-year Dividend Growth: Dividend Snapshot Members Only
+- Dividend Growth: Members Only

 Revenue Growth & Market Exposure

-With more than a century’s old existence, American Express has developed a highly trusted brand name and strategic partnerships with leading industry names like Amazon, PayPal, Delta Airlines, Marriott, Hilton, etc. American Express card is very popular amongst the merchant classes and is accepted at virtually all merchant locations accepting both Visa and Mastercard in the U.S.
+With more than a century’s old existence, American Express has developed a highly trusted brand name and strategic partnerships with leading industry names like Amazon, PayPal, Delta Airlines, Marriott, Hilton, etc. American Express card is very popular amongst the merchant classes and is accepted at virtually all merchant locations in the U.S.

 American Express is a world leader in providing charge and credit cards to consumers, businesses, mid-sized companies as well as large corporations.
-The company is gaining strength among small and medium-sized businesses and also across international markets.
-It grew worldwide spending on its cards by 9% and added 12 million new card members in the last year.
+The bank is gaining strength among small-sized businesses and also across international markets.
+American Express agreed to purchase Kabbage, a new-age fintech company that is targeted towards engaging small business customers.

 High-end credit card products and an affluent customer base further add visibility to cash flows, helping boost the credit quality and lowering the write-off rate.
 Its “spend-centric” business model incentivizes card members to spend on their cards which help accrue more cash flow for the company.

 American Express is favorably placed to drive multiple income streams from existing customers.
 The rapidly changing payments landscape further offers multiple attractive opportunities for American Express owing to its rich heritage, strong reputation, and a large global presence.